cristianferrarig/coolstrap/README.md

 ### HTML5/CSS3 Mobile Framework

 ## Develop coolest mobile applications
-  - Responsive design without javascript
+  - Responsive design without javascript.
-  - iOS / Android support
+  - iOS / Android support for hybrid integration.
-  - Powerfull API
+  - Powerfull API.
-  - Zepto and Jquery compatible
+  - Zepto and Jquery compatible.

 [Source](https://github.com/rhyboo/coolstrap) is available on Github.

+## DISCLAIMER:

+  [Coolstrap](https://github.com/rhyboo/coolstrap) isn't production ready, so the project should be treated like that until we release an stable version.

 ## Coolstrap usage